Anteneh2121/Anteneh2121/README.md

 - 🌱 I am interested in software engineering
 - 💞️ I’m looking to collaborate on OpenSource Projects
 - 📫 Feel free to connect over antukassaw1@gmail.com
+-   You can read more about me at [LinkedIn](https://www.linkedin.com/in/anteneh-kassaw-bizuneh-334430212/)